-Noah Webster's publication, An American Dictionary of the English Language, is an important work for many modern readers because it is contemporary with the American Constitution.
-As a reference tool it is invaluable to anyone studying the national documents and literature of the period.
-It will help the reader understand the meaning of words that may have changed with the passage of time.
+Noah Webster's publication, An American Dictionary of the English Language, is important for many modern readers because it is contemporary with the American Constitution.
+As a reference tool, it is invaluable to anyone studying the national documents and literature of the period.
+It will help the reader understand the meaning of words that may have changed with time.

-Many of Noah Webster's word definitions contain references to the King James Bible which have been made into links to the Bible itself; this is only possible in this digital format.
-Many of the definitions also contain links to other words within the dictionary; again these have been turned into links to make the dictionary easier and much faster to use.
+Many of Noah Webster's word definitions contain references to the King James Bible, which have been made into links to the Bible itself; this is only possible in this digital format.
+Many definitions also contain links to other words within the dictionary; again, these have been turned into links to make the dictionary easier and much faster.

 This new edition has been carefully prepared in a proprietary format.
 All of the words, definitions and examples have been preserved, but the explanations of word origins have been omitted to make using the data in a digital format more accessible.
 We have omitted Webster's lengthy technical introduction for the same reason.
 Scripture references have been standardized in a modern format, and many abbreviations have been expanded for ease in understanding.